Guide To Pellet Stove Installation

 Siting a Pellet Stove

 A pellet stove produces radiant heat, which is one of their great attractions, and also warm air which is blown around the heat exchanger.
-Warm air rises, so in a pellet stove installation it's best to place your stove on the ground floor of the house unless you want it as a feature in a particular room.
-An electrical outlet should be nearby, along with storage for a twelve volt battery if you've chosen a system with battery backup.
+Warm air rises, so when installing it's best to place your stove on the ground floor of the house unless you want it as a feature in a particular room.
+An electrical outlet should be nearby, (see Pellet Stove Surge Protection) along with storage space for a twelve volt battery if you've chosen a system with

 Pellet stoves work at greatest efficiency if they are fed combustion air from outside the home.
 To draw warm air from inside and vent it up the chimney is wasteful.
-Apart from that, the stove may have trouble getting enough air from within a modern insulated house.
+Apart from that, the stove may have trouble getting enough air from within a modern sealed and insulated house.
 They can also be affected by powerful extractor fans.
-The air inlet should be protected by a fine wire mesh.
+The air inlet should be protected by a fine wire mesh to stop rodents nesting, or leaves clogging it.

 Please follow this link if you would like to know more about Pellet Stove Pipe.